 D. Revise Pricing points

-While you should never devalue your business — especially at its infancy, you may want to revise your pricing points to find out if that is where you are going wrong.
+While you should never devalue your business — especially in its infancy, you may want to revise your pricing points to find out if that is where you are going wrong.
 Rather than completely slashing down prices in a desperate attempt, consider offering subscription plans, free samples with products, discounted bulk prices, and so on.

 3. Know Your Customers